This course will be taught remotely in real-time. Details here.

 Suchi Swift is currently teaching grade 1 at Green Meadow Waldorf School where she sits on the collegium and is lower school chair.
 Suchi began her teaching career in the New York City public school system in 2002, and, after eight years working across a variety of grades, decided to pursue Waldorf Education professionally.
 Prior to her class teaching at Green Meadow, she taught at New Amsterdam School and The Brooklyn Waldorf School.
 Suchi, who earned her BA from Sarah Lawrence College, her MS in education from Hunter College, and her Waldorf certificate from Sunbridge, has three young children and enjoys crafting, cooking, and spending time near the water.

-Your course also includes music with Patti Regan of Berkshire Waldorf School.
-Art specialist TBA.
+Your course also includes music with Patti Regan of Berkshire Waldorf School and art with Kelly Beekman of The Waldorf School of Philadelphia

 This course takes place June 27-July 2 in a synchronous online classroom